widz-a/widz-a/README.md

         this.hobbies = [
             "Coding",
             "Playing video games",
-            "Rearrange my room at 3am for no reasons at all" ]
+            "Rearranging my room at 3am for no reasons at all" ]
     }